cjcollins-com-au/RiskWithOWASP/README.md

 For example, an asset owner might regard impact on their own assets as '9' (and perhaps other asset owners disagree) but with the OWASP approach everything is worked through with respect to the organisation.
 This helps remove that bias and helps everyone understand where the assets site

+## Instructions
+*See 'Instructions' worksheet in the workbook for up to date information*

+* Populate the Assets and Stakeholders sheets *these are used for selection in the **Risk** sheet*
+* In the **Risk** sheet - Enter your risk id and description, and select the Asset name.
+Repeat as needed.
+*